Muterra/doc-golix/security-whitepaper.md

 **Note on things that are missing:** need to talk about having asynchronous comms, and (very importantly) asynchronous/"dynamic" sharing.
 Asynchronous messaging with synchronous sharing isn't wholly asynchronous.

-## Nomenclature notes

-+ Terms being used with a specific technical meaning will be ```monospace``` formatted and link to their corresponding Glossary entry.

 # Threat model

 Golix protects the informational autonomy of an abstract digital ```entity-agent``` comprised of three public/private keypairs.
 That is to say, the Golix protocol affords these ```entities``` strict and exclusive control over: